ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 ----------

 Sphinx is an incredibly powerful tool.
-Read the Docs builds on top to provide a way of hosting that documentation where it is kept up to date across versions.
+Read the Docs builds on top to provide hosting for Sphinx documentation that keeps your docs up to date across versions.
 Together,
 they are a wonderful set of tools that developers and technical writers both enjoy using.

 I firmly believe that the more integrated with the product development process technical writers get, the better our products get.
-Using tools that integrate with development workflows makes it much easier to become a part of the product process.
+Tools that integrate documentation and development workflows make it much easier for writers to become part of the larger development process.
 Sphinx and Read the Docs have been battle tested by hundreds of thousands of open source developers for years, and are a great choice for your software documentation project.